barotto/libRocketDoc/pages/tutorials/python_event_system.md

 }
 ```

-PythonInterface::Initialise should be called before Rocket is initialised.
-This ensures the Python bindings are available when Rocket starts up.
+PythonInterface::Initialise should be called before {{page.lib_name}} is initialised.
+This ensures the Python bindings are available when {{page.lib_name}} starts up.

-PythonInterface::Shutdown should be called after you've released all contexts but before you call Rocket::Shutdown().
-This ensures all Python objects are released before Rocket does its final cleanup.
+PythonInterface::Shutdown should be called after you've released all contexts but before you call {{page.lib_ns}}::Shutdown().
+This ensures all Python objects are released before {{page.lib_name}} does its final cleanup.

 At this point you'll need to add the relevant Python and Boost::Python build paths to your project and then compile and link your project.